jmfernandes/fortran/README.md

-fortran
+Fortran Projects
 =======

-A folder for fortran research
+This repository includes simple fortran programs.
+The goal of this repository is to strengthen understanding of fortran.

 List of included programs
 -------------------------

-* hello
+* hello.f90
 	this program simply prints "hello worlld"

-* cylinder
+* cylinder.f90
 	this program was copied from an example online.
 It computes the volume of a cylinder.
 I will add my own improvements.

-* change
+* change.f90
 	This program asks for two inputs: the price of an item and the money given by a customer.
 It then returns the change to be given in the amount of quarters, dimes, nickels, and pennies.